antlr/stringtemplate4/doc/introduction.md

 The primary classes of interest are `ST`, `STGroupDir`, and `STGroupFile`.
 You can directly create a template in code, you can load templates from a directory, and you can load a file containing a collection templates (a template group file).
 Group files behave like zips or jars of template directories.

-For example, let's assume we have two templates in files decl.st and init.st in directory /tmp:
+For example, let's assume we have two templates in files `decl.st` and `init.st` in directory `/tmp`:

 ```
 // file /tmp/decl.st